 Karinna Nobbs is a Fashion Futurist, Academic, and the Founder of HOT:SECOND - the world's first circular economy concept store, which traded physical products for digital experiences.
 A published researcher and author, her knowledge ranges from retail and branding to communication and consumer behaviour as applied to the fashion, beauty and luxury sectors.
 She currently lectures at London College of Fashion, the Antwerp School of Management, ESA, Istituto Marangoni and Hyper Island and was awarded an affiliate Professorship at ESCP Europe in 2018 where she teaches Innovation and Trends.
 Karinna has successfully migrated her knowledge and skills from academia into a portfolio career and since 2017 she has worked alongside agencies like Holition, Sunshine and Wednesday, media brands like the Business of Fashion, Decoded Fashion and Frieze and luxury brands including La Prairie, The Vampire’s Wife and Swear London.

-Viviane Paraschiv (Augmented Retail Manager, Farfetch)
+Viviane Paraschiv (Retail Transformation Manager, Farfetch)

 Tim McCourt (Director & Co-Founder, THE LINE)